 Step 1: Stay in Disk Utility, highlight and select the very external hard drive in the left sidebar as well, this time click the First Aid button.

-Step 2: First Aid will chekc the volumes for errors and it will then repair tehvoume if necessary.
+Step 2: First Aid will check the volumes for errors and will then repair the volume if necessary.
 Once confirmed, click Run.

 #5.
 Disk Utility - Erase and Format External Hard Drive to APFS/ExFAT

-- Despite it's a solution that is very basic, easy to operate and obtainable on Mac, we don't recommend you try it at the first place because formatting a disk will erase data in it.
+- Despite it's a solution that is very basic, easy to operate, and obtainable on Mac, we don't recommend you try it in the first place because formatting a disk will erase data in it.
 To get back the data, you'll only depend on a third-party Mac data recovery tool.